 A) Form 1095-B is an IRS document that shows you had health insurance coverage considered Minimum Essential Coverage during the last tax year.
 Under the Tax Cuts and Jobs Act, the amount of the individual shared responsibility payment is reduced to zero for months beginning after December 31, 2018.

-Since Tax Year 2019, you have not needed not make a shared responsibility payment or file Form 8965, Health Coverage Exemptions, with your tax return if you don’t have a minimum essential coverage for part or all of 2020 and do not need to receive or keep the 1095-B form.
+Since tax year 2019, you have not needed to make a shared responsibility payment or file Form 8965 Health Coverage Exemptions with your tax return if you didn’t have minimum essential coverage for part or all of the last year and do not need to receive or keep the 1095-B form.

 Q. If the 1095- B form is no longer required and there is no penalty for failing to have insurance coverage, why would I want to request the form?